November 23, 2022

 “Football is a global phenomenon.
 With the digital sustainability soccer world cup, we want to raise awareness about the fact that the web also pollutes and contributes to climate change, that affects every corner of our planet” comments Ale Agostini, founder of Karma Metrix.
 “These days COP 27 is taking place in Egypt and little is said about the Web, which would be the 4th country in the world in terms of CO2.
 Making digital objects more efficient and eco-sustainable means contributing to the fight against climate change.
 Football and sport can contribute and lead by example.”

 Karma Metrix is the 1st digital sustainability journey chosen by top brands, that measures, compares and improves the environmental impact of a website.
-The measurement takes place through an innovative algorithm (patent pending) that takes into consideration multiple “on-page” elements of the web page that impact on energy efficiency.
+The measurement takes place through an innovative patented algorithm that takes into consideration multiple “on-page” elements of the web page that impact on energy efficiency.
 Each page analysed is compared with a benchmark.
 Finally, the improvement takes place through the identification of energy efficiency areas at page and site level.